RLGym/rlgym.github.io/docs/getting-started/getting_started.md

 And just like that we are training a Rocket League agent!

-However, the default configuration of RLGym creates a trivial problem that will not produce a competent game-playing agent.
-This configuration is meant as a testing ground where users can verify that they have installed RLGym successfully, and their learning algorithm is working.
+Unfortunately the default configuration of RLGym will not produce a competent game-playing agent.
+This configuration is meant as a testing ground where users can quickly verify that they have installed RLGym successfully, and their learning algorithm is working.
 When the default reward is maximized, the agent should have zero angular velocity at all times.

 To train a game playing agent, RLGym provides users the ability to broadly configure the way an environment is set up, so users can specify whatever problem they wish to solve in Rocket League.
 To learn about configuring a custom environment, read through our [Tutorials](https://rlgym.github.io/docs-page.html#section-3).